Skip to main content

 All of this translates to less time taken off from work and more satisfied and productive employees.
 And when employees are healthier, it’s the ultimate win-win, saving bottom-line dollars while decreasing the total cost of care.

-Strategically control your cost of care
+Control your cost of care with Marathon Health

-Advanced Primary Care can help organizations reduce overall healthcare costs and guarantee employees have access to best-in-class health care when they need it most.
+Healthcare costs in the U.S. have been increasing steadily, leaving employers scrambling to find ways to curb their healthcare expenses.
+Advanced Primary Care from Marathon Health can help organizations reduce overall healthcare costs and guarantee employees have access to best-in-class health care when they need it most.
 Low overhead costs and a low-risk approach mean APC is quickly becoming popular with employers who want healthier employees who enjoy competitive healthcare benefits, without breaking the bank.